The welcoming presentations were by MA state disability commissioners.

 Commissioner Opeoluwa Sotonwa, MA Comm for the Deaf and Hard of Hearing (MCDHH)

-General Counsel Molly Karp for MA Rehabilitation Comm (MRC) (Now MassAbility)
+General Counsel Molly Karp for MassAbility

 The lunchtime Keynote speaker was Carmen Rosado from Stavros CIL.

-The closing speaker, Dominque Dunford, ED from ENDependence Center Northern VA (ECNV) spoke about “A CIL’s Journey Toward Greater Equity and Inclusion.
+The closing speaker, Dominque Dunford, ED from ENDependence Center Northern VA (ECNV) spoke about “A CIL’s Journey Toward Greater Equity and Inclusion.”

-Dominique will shared why ECNV uses an equity and justice lens to guide its work serving people with disabilities throughout the Northern Virginia region and how it has embarked on setting a new path forward in its three-plus-year journey toward that mission.
+Dominique shared why ECNV uses an equity and justice lens to guide its work serving people with disabilities throughout the Northern Virginia region and how it has embarked on setting a new path forward in its three-plus-year journey toward that mission.
 She shared best practices, insights, and pitfalls on their tough but rewarding journey.

 Workshops